kahmali/meteor-restivus/README.md

 ## Defining Custom Routes

-Routes are defined using `Restivus.addRoute()`.
+Routes are defined using `Restivus#addRoute()`.
 A route consists of a path and a set of endpoints defined at that path.

 ### Path Structure

-The `path` is the 1st parameter of `Restivus.addRoute`.
+The `path` is the 1st parameter of `Restivus#addRoute`.
 You can pass it a string or regex.
 If you pass it `test/path`, the full path will be `https://yoursite.com/api/test/path`.

 Paths can have variable parameters.
 For example, you can create a route to show a post with a